 - Follow-through on his promise.

-For better ways to develop your network, here are some helpful links:
+For better ways to develop your network, here is a helpful post:

 Maintaining a Warm Network – What I’ve Done